Despite growing chorus, DOJ is limited in police probes

 Calls like this have grown for federal investigations into recent police killings across the nation since President Joe Biden took office and said he believes racial disparities in policing must change.

 The family of a child shot dead by police in 2014 have also recently asked the Justice Department to reopen that case.
 After motorist Daunte Wright was killed by a Minnesota police officer earlier this month, there were also calls for federal authorities to step in.
-And if former Minneapolis police officer Derek Chauvin is acquitted in the killing of George Floyd, whose death sparked mass protests around the country, the only chance for further legal action would be from an ongoing federal probe.
+And although former Minneapolis police officer Derek Chauvin was convicted of murder and manslaughter charges in the killing of George Floyd, a federal investigation in the case is ongoing.

 The U.S. Justice Department, though working under an administration with very different priorities, is still bound by the same laws that present a high bar for bringing federal charges.
 And that may leave victims' families disappointed.